 “[The agency shall] make any such complaint available to the commission upon request, or under any policy that may be established by the commission.”

-Documentation maintained by an agency for these purposes should, at a minimum, be included in the officer’s personnel file.
+Documentation maintained by an agency for these purposes should, at a minimum, be included in the officer’s personnel file and a central file or database for such information, maintained by the agency.

+If an agency does not have an internal resolution policy, the agency head should refer the matter to an agency internal investigation unit or internal investigation officer for investigation and appropriate action.

-The Commission is not bound by any agency determination regarding the allegations made in a complaint or the appropriate disposition.
+The Commission is not bound by any agency determination regarding the allegations made in an initial report or the appropriate disposition.

 Allegations of Unprofessional Conduct